commit-live-students/python_intermediate_project/README.md

 # Python Intermediate Assignment

-We have already learnt about the basics of Python in the in-class session.
+We have already learnt about the basics of Numpy in the in-class session.
 We have learnt about

 * NumPy
     * Creating Arrays
     * Built-in Methods